aseprite/aseprite/README.md

 ## Introduction

-**Aseprite** is an open source program to create animated sprites.
+**Aseprite** is a program to create animated sprites.
 Its main features are:

 * Sprites are composed by [**layers** &amp; **frames**](http://www.aseprite.org/docs/timeline/) (as separated concepts).
 * Supported [color modes](http://www.aseprite.org/docs/color/): **RGBA**, **Indexed** (palettes up to 256